suspended/routino/trunk/doc/README.txt

    Version 1.1 of Routino was released on 13th June 2009.
    Version 1.2 of Routino was released on 21st October 2009.
    Version 1.3 of Routino was released on 21st January 2010.
+   Version 1.4 of Routino was released on 31st May 2010.

 License